 What the museum revealed

 The museum’s permanent collection focused on how people endured the occupation.
-It took pains to point out the state of the country on the eve of war and I was struck by the high percentage of Dutch who lived below the poverty line at the beginning of the war.
+It took pains to point out the state of the country in the late 1930’s and I was struck by the high percentage of Dutch who lived below the poverty line at the beginning of the war.
 Needless to say, things only got worse during the occupation.